wazo-platform/euc-plugins-js-sdk/documentation/docs/web-desktop-application.md

 ]
 ```

-You can set the position of the menu with the `position` attributes.
-Existing position in the application are :
+You can define the menu item's position using the `position` attributes.
+Existing positions in the application are :

 | Position | Name            |
 |----------|-----------------|